Chinatown, Los Angeles: New Chinatown

 By 2000 many people had left the Chinatown for the City of Monterey Park, which is a part of the larger Chinese community in the San Gabriel Valley.
 In 2000 AsianWeek said that the Los Angeles Chinatown was "troubled."

 On June 28, 2008, a celebration of the 1938 founding of New Chinatown was held with the L.A.
 Chinatown 70th Anniversary Party.
 "Though lacking the hustle and bustle of San Francisco's Chinatown, Los Angeles' version has charms of its own."

 Revitalization with new development

 The 2010s and 2020s have seen the completion of several large mixed-use and multifamily residential buildings like other neighborhoods in and around Downtown Los Angeles.
 Activists and city council members were concerned about rising rents and displacement of long time residents, many of them low-income as these revitalization projects were approved.
 City officials and housing activists have debated how much affordable housing should be included amidst the market rate apartments and condominiums.
 Since 2019, the neighborhood has lacked a centrally located grocery store with a large selection, affordable prices and consistently high quality that opens early and closes late.

 Demographics

-The 2010 U.S. census counted 20,913 residents in the 0.91-square-mile Chinatown neighborhood, excluding the population of the Los Angeles County Jail complex.
-That made an average of 9,650 people per square mile, which included the empty Cornfield area.
+The 2020 U.S. census counted 7,798 residents, with a population density of 19,230 per square mile.